alexapope/myspotifymood/myspotifymood/README.md

-A package extending the capability of \[spotifyr\] (<https://github.com/charlie86/spotifyr>) by measuring the valence (mood) and popularity of the tracks on the user’s specified playlist.
+A package extending the capability of \[spotifyr\] (<https://github.com/charlie86/spotifyr>) by measuring the valence (happiness) of the tracks on the user’s specified playlist.
 This README is derived from Matt Kearney’s excellent [rtweet](https://github.com/mkearney/rtweet) documentation.